 |Hey, Gary Clarke DOES look a little like Stuntman Mike!|

 Could HONDO have succeeded in a better time slot?
 In an era that saw the less interesting IRON HORSE (also on ABC) and LANCER make it to sophomore seasons, it seems very possible.
 Slow builds weren't that uncommon--MANNIX was a mere 65th out of 91 shows in that same report.
 Despite the subpar early Nielsens, HONDO seemed to be well received by the few who were watching in the fall of 1967.

 Broadcasting's November 6, 1967 issue reported HONDO was among the top five new programs in TVQ ranking.
 Viewers also voiced strong support to syndicated columnist Clarke Williamson.
 In the February 8, 1968 edition of Top View Williamson remarked that "the axed HONDO scored the highest (approval) rating of all Westerns (82.5), even topping venerable favorites GUNSMOKE (79.6) and BONANZA (78.5)"!
 The column featured a number of letters received from viewers across the country praising the show as one of TV's best and panning ABC's cancellation.

 |CANCELLED???
 Lemme at 'em!!!!|

 |They'd better study it!|

 Even before the series left the air there were indications that word of mouth was favorable for this Friday night underdog.
-Ernie Kreiling of the Van Nuys Valley News reported in the December 21, 1967 A Closer Look at Television that "ironically, once ABC cancelled HONDO its ratings started to rise"; Kreiling opined that the network's cancellation "might have been hasty".
+Syndicated columnist Ernie Kreiling reported in his December 21, 1967 A Closer Look at Television that "ironically, once ABC cancelled HONDO its ratings started to rise"; Kreiling opined that the network's cancellation "might have been hasty".